GUIDELINES PDF - Japanese Translation

 Additional Information - Note that the Guidelines are the reference.

-FAQs (English - Translations available in Italian and Japanese)
+FAQs English - Translations available in Italian, Japanese and Portuguese

 In the above presentation, ICNIRP (2019) refers to ICNIRP (2020).